itsallcode/white-rabbit/README.md

 ### Requirements

-* If you want to run WhiteRabbit locally, you need a Java Runtime Environment (JRE) 11, e.g. [AdoptOpenJDK](https://adoptopenjdk.net).
+* If you want to run WhiteRabbit locally, you need a Java Runtime Environment (JRE) 11 or 16, e.g. [AdoptOpenJDK](https://adoptopenjdk.net).
 * If you want to run WhiteRabbit using WebStart, install [OpenWebStart](https://openwebstart.com) and go to [https://whiterabbit.chp1.net](https://whiterabbit.chp1.net).

 ### <a name="configuration"></a>Configuration